-5 Heartbreaking Things That Are Stolen From People Who Experience Depression
+5 Heartbreaking Things That Are Stolen From You If You Suffer From Depression

 Depression means different things for different people.
 Whether it's something you've dealt with your whole life, something that was triggered by an event or something that frequently comes and goes, one thing is certain: Depression steals so much from you.

 I suffered from mild depression for most of my life, but a particular event triggered a massive breakdown that led to a diagnosis of major depression.